 When You Need a Slip and Fall Lawyer in Southern California

 California law is very clear on premises liability.
 Property owners are responsible for maintaining the safety of their buildings and grounds.
 If an area is dangerous, or if they should have known it was dangerous, they must fix the unsafe condition.
 Failure to do so is negligence, and a court can find them responsible for accidents that happen in the Los Angeles area due to lack of reasonably safe conditions.

-If you feel you or a loved one was the victim of a slip and fall due to the negligence of another, please call experienced Los Angeles personal injury attorney Sean Salamati today.
+If you feel you or a loved one was the victim of a slip and fall due to the negligence of another, please call experienced Los Angeles slip and fall lawyer Sean Salamati today.
 There is no charge to you for an initial consultation, and you owe us no money unless we win money for you.

 - National Institute for Occupational Safety and Health (NIOSH).
 Workplace Solutions.
 Preventing Slips, Trips, and Falls in Wholesale and Retail Trade Establishments. https://www.cdc.gov/niosh/docs/2013-100/pdfs/2013-100.pdf

 - United States Centers for Disease Control and Prevention.
 National Center for Health Statistics.
 Accidents or Unintentional Injuries. https://www.cdc.gov/nchs/fastats/accidental-injury.htm